This post may contain affiliate links.

 - Place frozen dough in your refrigerator 6 to 12 hours before using.
 Dough will not rise, but will be thawed and ready to use.

 - Spray two baking trays with non-stick spray.
-Lay out the dough on the tray if not using the frozen rolls and cover with a kitchen towl to rise for about 1 hour.
+Lay out the dough on the tray if not using the frozen rolls and cover with a kitchen towel to rise for about 1 hour.
 When the dough has doubled in size form the dough into 2 inch round balls and make about 24 of them.
 Cover with kitchen towel for another 30 min to rise again.

 - If using the frozen roll dough place 24 of the frozen dough rolls on two of the baking sheets.
 Spray the top of the dough with non-stick spray and cover with plastic wrap.
 Let the dough thaw and rise, which takes about 2 to 3 hours.